MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

 **Passing parameters:**

 * When using Java adapters, parameters can be passed in the URL, body, form, etc, depending on how you configured your adapter.
-* When using JavaScript adapters, parameters are passed as `params=[a,b,c,d]`.
+* When using JavaScript adapters, parameters are passed as `params=["param1", "param2"]`.
 In other words, a JavaScript procedure receives only one parameter called `params` which needs to be an array of ordered, unnamed values.
 This parameter can either be in the URL (`GET`) or in the body (`POST`) using `Content-Type: application/x-www-form-urlencoded`.

 **Handling security:**